 - Solitaire watermelon

 Once you have selected the container watermelons you will grow, place the seed into the soil.
 The seed should be plant 3 times deeper than it is long.
 Water the seed well.
 You can also transplant a seedling that has been started indoors into the soil.
 Whether you are planting seeds or a seedling, make sure that all chances of frost have passed outside.

 Caring for Watermelons in a Pot

 Once you are done planting your watermelon in pots, you’ll need to provide support for the plant.
-Most people are growing watermelons in containers because they lack space.
+Most people who grow watermelons in containers lack space.
 Without some kind of support, even watermelons growing in containers can take up an enormous amount of space.
 Support for your watermelon can come in the form of either a trellis or a teepee.
 As the vine grows, train it up the support.

 Once fruit appears on your container watermelon, you’ll need to provide additional support for the watermelon fruit as well.
 Use a stretchy, flexible material like a panty hose or a t-shirt to create a hammock under the fruit.
 Tie each end of the hammock to the watermelon’s main support.
 As the watermelon fruit grows, the hammock will stretch to accommodate the size of the fruit.

 Your container watermelon will need to be watered daily in temperatures under 80 F. (27 C.) and twice daily in temperatures over this.
 Use a water based fertilizer once a week, or a granulated slow release fertilizer once a month.